Plasmatics: New Hope for the Wretched, Beyond the Valley of 1984 and Metal Priestess (1980–1981)

 Stiff America had scheduled a release and a US tour.
 To capitalize on the band's popularity, the US edition of the album was packaged with a poster for the canceled Hammersmith Odeon show and an insert for the Plasmatics Secret Service, the official fan club.
 The album reached No. 55 on the UK Albums Chart.
 The band was set to tour the West Coast for the first time after the London cancellation and get their momentum back.
 To kick off the tour, Williams drove a Cadillac towards a stage at a free concert on New York City's Pier 62 loaded with explosives, jumping out moments before the car would hit the stage, blowing up all the equipment.
 The permits needed for this were hard to get and only allowed for an estimated 5–6,000 people.
 The day of the performance, 10,000 showed up, jamming the downtown streets and lining the rooftops.
 Even though it cost virtually the entire advance for the US release of New Hope for the Wretched to do it, Williams was quoted by a reporter from the Associated Press as saying, "It was worth it because it showed that these are just things and... people shouldn't worship them," a point she'd repeat more than once.

 The Plasmatics' debut in Los Angeles was at the famed Whisky a Go Go.
 The show was originally planned for only two nights but was later expanded to four due to large sold-out crowds.

 The ABC show Fridays, which was looking to be a more cutting-edge version of Saturday Night Live, booked Williams and the Plasmatics to appear in late December to go live on national TV.

 In January 1981, Williams' stage performance in Milwaukee led to her arrest on charges of indecency after she reportedly "simulated masturbation with a sledge hammer in front of an audience".
 After objecting to being searched she was thrown to the ground and reportedly kicked in the face (later requiring a dozen stitches), with manager Rod Swenson also beaten unconscious when he tried to intervene.
 Williams was charged with battery of a police officer, resisting arrest, and "conduct in violation of a Milwaukee city ordinance pertaining to establishments that sell liquor", with Swenson also charged, but both were later cleared of all charges.
-A subsequent performance at the Palm Club sold out, and passed without incident, although the venue was raided after the show by the vice squad, with more than 30 police officers in attendance in case of trouble.
+A subsequent performance at The Palms nightclub sold out, and passed without incident, although the venue was raided after the show by the vice squad, with more than 30 police officers in attendance in case of trouble.
 Williams was also arrested on obscenity charges in Cleveland, but she was again acquitted.